 Pleasing to see so many readers enjoying Calum MacLean’s excellent story on the legend of the Finger Lock yesterday.

 Keen piobaireachd buffs will be interested in this video of the late Dr Roddy Ross performing his version of the source of the tune at the Piobaireachd Society Conference.
-It’s a pre-battle war cry:
+Check it out here.

 Donald MacLeod Tunes – ‘Play Along’ Lessons£2.00 – £2.50